lomolisso/esn-edge-gateway/README.md

 # esn-edge-gateway
-This repository contains the implementation of an edge gateway.
+This repository contains the implementation of an edge gateway api for an **Edge Sensor Network (ESN)**.